ogri-la/strongbox/README.md

 It interacts with the Twitch (Curseforge) [Addons API](https://addons-ecs.forgesvc.net) and [wowinterface.com](https://wowinterface.com/addons.php) and with the addons in your `Addons` directory.

+## News

+* **2019-11-22**: 1000+ downloads!
+I often forget I build this for others as well and this is a stark reminder of that.
+If you're a user of wowman and you ever want to get in touch, please just [open an issue](https://github.com/ogri-la/wowman/issues) or [PM me on reddit](https://www.reddit.com/message/compose/?to=torkus-jr&subject=wowman).

 ## Audience

 This software targets World of Warcraft players using Linux.